starcoinorg/stargate/README.md

-StarGate
+Stargate

 ---

 [![License](https://img.shields.io/badge/license-Apache-green.svg)](LICENSE)

-StarGate is the layer2 state channel protocol and implements of StarCoin.
+Stargate is the layer2 state channel protocol and implements of Starcoin.

-The goal of StarGate is to provide a second layer for StarCoin, that can execute smart contract on state channel, and the state of smart contract can be seamlessly transferred between chain and offchain channel.
+The goal of Stargate is to provide a second layer for Starcoin, that can execute smart contract on state channel, and the state of smart contract can be seamlessly transferred between chain and offchain channel.

-Note that the StarCoin's chain code has not been released yet, we just use [Libra](https://github.com/libra/libra) to mock it.
+Note that the Starcoin's chain code has not been released yet, we just use [Libra](https://github.com/libra/libra) to mock it.

 ## Features